Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-Average insurance rates for a Hyundai Sonata are $1,406 a year including full coverage.
-Comprehensive costs an estimated $270, collision insurance costs $506, and liability insurance is $450.
+Estimated insurance rates for a Hyundai Sonata are $1,406 a year including full coverage.
+Comprehensive costs an estimated $270 a year, collision insurance costs $506, and liability is $450.
 A liability-only policy costs around $518 a year, and high-risk insurance costs around $3,044.
-Teenage drivers receive the highest rates at up to $5,364 a year.
+Teen drivers pay the most at up to $5,364 a year.

 Average premium for full coverage: $1,406

-Rate estimates include $500 deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 U.S. states and for all Sonata models.
+Prices are based on $500 deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and Sonata trim levels.

-For the normal driver, prices range range from as low as $518 for the bare minimum liability coverage to the much higher price of $3,044 for a driver that may need high-risk insurance.
+For a driver in their 40's, insurance rates for a Hyundai Sonata range from as low as $518 for just the minimum liability insurance to a high of $3,044 for a high-risk insurance policy.

-Choosing to live in a large city has a significant impact on the price of auto insurance.
-More rural locations tend to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The example below illustrates how geographic area affects insurance prices.
+Choosing to live in a large city can have significant affects on the price of auto insurance.
+More rural locations are statistically proven to have a lower frequency of comprehensive and collision claims than larger metro areas.
+The diagram below illustrates how location helps determine insurance prices.

-These examples highlight why everyone should compare rates quotes for a targeted area and risk profile, rather than relying on average rates.
+These rate differences highlight why it is important to compare rates quotes for a targeted area and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.